AustinMitchell/RandomMapGenerator/readme.md

-NOTE: this looks way better in a text editor
-NOTE2: To use this project, it requires the .jar file for SimpleGui_V2, which can be found on my github page.
+NOTE: To use this project, it requires the .jar file for SimpleGui_V2, which can be found on my github page.
+A compatible version is included in the git project.

-This is how the square diamond algorithm works:
+This is how the Square-Diamond (i.e. 2D Midpoint Displacement) algorithm works:

 First of all, the map size must be (2^n)+1 by (2^n)+1, where n is an integer greater than 0.
 This means the size of your map can be 2x2, 3x3, 5x5, 9x9, 17x17, 33x33, etc.